-Agenda Item Number 9 is a list of proposed audit committee meeting dates for school year and fiscal year 2023.
-Although Section 5 -- Article 5, Section 2 of the audit committee bylaws calls for the establishment of the meeting dates at the first meeting of the school year, operationally, I need to anticipate challenges in booking the room, so I kindly ask the committee to approve the proposed dates pending any of your comments at today's meeting.
+MR. SULLIVAN: Sure.
+I have the pleasure of serving the Superintendent as the Chief for the establishment of the meeting dates at the first meeting of the school year, operationally, room, so I kindly ask the committee to approve the proposed dates pending any of your comments at today's meeting.